Efficient population coding of sensory stimuli: Density of the mutual information for a single neuron is constant when optimized

 Multiplying this equation with $p_\nu$ and summing over $\nu$, we have

 Therefore, we call $i(\nu)$ ``the density of mutual information", which is also defined by Eq.
 6 in the main text.
 According to Eq.~\ref{eq:optimize_I_lambda}, we can write

 This means when the mutual information is optimized, $i(\nu)$ is a constant for all possible $\nu$.
 The convexity of the mutual information ensures that the optimal solution is unique.
-As a special case, if the spontaneous rate $\nu_0 = 0$,
+As a special case, if the spontaneous rate $\nu_0 = 0$, according to Eq.
+1 and Eq.
+2, we have $p(n = 0|\nu = 0) = 1$ and $p(n \neq 0|\nu = 0) = 0$.
+As a result,

 Also, Eq.~\ref{eq:equal_info_density_supp} means the mutual information $I(\nu, n)$ is distributed proportionally to the probabilities $p_\nu$ when it is maximized.
 In addition, one can also define

 then we have